Septemus/septemus.github.io/content/posts/Computer_Networking_TopDownApproach.md

 - RDT 2.0

   - Control messages allow the receiver to let the sender know what has been received correctly by sending <mark>ACK</mark>, and what has been received in error by <mark>NAK</mark> and thus requires repeating.
 In a computer network setting, reliable data transfer protocols based on such retransmission are known as <mark>ARQ (Automatic Repeat reQuest) protocols</mark>.
-  - Fundamentally, three additional protocol capabilities are required in ARQ protocols to handle the presence of bit errors:
-    1. Error detection
-    2. Receiver feedback
-    3. Retransmission

   - FSM
   ![rdt2](/images/computer_networking_topdown/rdt2.png)